Committees

 Contact

-Questions, feedback, suggestions and requests for the development of Committees and its tools can be sent by mail to the e-mail address geschaeftsstelle@g-f-v.org.
+You can send questions, feedback, suggestions and requests for the development of commissions and its tools by e-mail to geschaeftsstelle@g-f-v.org.